mazipan/hello-open-source/README.md

 };
 ```

-- Create Pull-Request to `master` branch in this repository, read [how creating PR](https://help.github.com/articles/creating-a-pull-request/)
+- Create a pull request to `master` branch in this repository, read [how creating pull request](https://help.github.com/articles/creating-a-pull-request/)
-- Don't forget to give 🌟 in this repository, you can check in [stargazers page](https://github.com/mazipan/hello-open-source/stargazers)
+- Don't forget to give your 🌟 to this repository, you can check in [stargazers page](https://github.com/mazipan/hello-open-source/stargazers)
-- You should follow github [@mazipan](https://github.com/mazipan)
+- Help me to follow github [@mazipan](https://github.com/mazipan)
-- I will check your PRs and will **add `invalid` label** and **close the PRs** that not follow the steps
+- I will check your PRs, and will **add `invalid` label** and **close the PRs** those not following the steps correctly
-- Have fun and welcome to open source world.
+- Have fun, and welcome to the open source world.
-- Keep in mind, quality is always number one when creating PRs.
+- Keep in mind, quality is always number one when creating PRs, read the instructions carefully.

-## 💰 Is this data collection?
+## 💰 Is this a data collection?

-No, this is for learning purpose only.
+No, this repo is intended for learning purpose.

 ## 🥶 Do I need to attach my real name?

-No, just put any data.
-Non-sense, we just want to learn a flow to contribute in open source code.
+No, you can put a fake data.
+We just want to learn about a contributtion flow in the open source ecosystem.

 ## 🙈 Do it with your own risk

-We don't collect the data, but there is chance for other people to abuse your data that is submitted here.
+We don't collect any data.
+But there is a chance for other people to abuse your data.
-Please do it with your own risk, **we don't protect your data**.
+Please do it with your own risk.
+**We don't protect your data**.

 ## ⤵️ How do I retrieve someone's data?